intuition-dev/intuDesignWork/imgs/readme.md

-- load images early.
+- load images early and progressive.
 2x for retina
 - load fonts last
 - http://gtmetrix.com
 - in head load layout and nav so no jumping